Spikermsk/enauto-misc/general/README.md

 2. Demo: Exploring YANG models with Cisco DevNet's yangexplorer
 3. Demo: Exploring YANG models with Advanced NETCONF Explorer (anx)
 4. Planning a Migration from Command-driven to Model-driven Automation
-5. Demo: Migrating the DMVPN Hub to NETCONF using Python ncclient
+5. Demo: Migrating the Hub Site to NETCONF using Python ncclient
 6. Module Summary

 ## m6: Building a Model-driven Telemetry System using the TIG Stack (30m)
 1. Introducing the Telegraf, Influxdb, and Grafana (TIG) Stack
-2. Demo: Setting up the TIG Stack Environment
+2. Demo: Preparing to Deploy the TIG Stack
 3. Demo: Starting a new TIG Stack Container
 4. Demo: Exploring the CPU and CDP Operational YANG Models
 5. Demo: Configuring gRPC Dial-out Connections via CLI